Reduction of summands: Production of summands

 The second and fourth row of the summands are equivalent to the first term.
 Production of the summands requires a simple AND gate for each summand.
 Given enough AND gates, the time to produce the summands will be one cycle of the arithmetic logic unit.

 Reduction of summands

 The summands are reduced using a common 1-bit full adder that accepts two 1-bit terms and a carry-in bit.
-It produces a sum and a carry-out.
+It creates a sum and a carry-out.
 The full adders are arranged such that the sum remains in the same column of summands, but the carry-out is shifted left.
 In each round of reduction, three bits in a single column are used as the two terms and carry-in for the full adder, producing a single sum bit for the column.
 This reduces the bits in the column by a factor of 3.
 However, the column to the right will shift over carry-out bits, increasing the bits in the column by a third of the number of rows of summands.
 At worst, the reduction will be 2/3 the number of rows per round of reduction.